 Except now it seems society just skips right over being thankful.
 It is all about what you don't have and what you "must" have.
 Not about what you do have.
 And that makes me sad.
 What happened to being thankful?

-But being thankful doesn't make money.
+Being thankful doesn't make money.
 And it is all about the almighty dollar these days.
 Christmas has turned into a business.
 The money business.
 It has been commercialized and stripped of what it is really about.
-And with that is has gobbled up one of the purest of holidays.
+And with that it has gobbled up one of the purest of holidays.

 Well, not on my watch.
 And not on Suldog's watch either.
 Suldog is calling us to action.
 If you would like to help stop the cheapening of the holidays stop at Suldog's and read his post.
+Support businesses, like Nordstrom's, that refuses to commercialize Christmas for the almighty dollar.
 Write a post of your own!
-Let's take back Christmas as the holy day that it is and not the two month long circus it is made out to be.
+Let's take back Christmas as the holy day that it is and not the three month long circus it is made out to be.
 Let everyone know that Thanksgiving comes first.